 Which camera under £300 should you buy?

 When you’re shopping around for cameras under £300, the most important thing to look for is balance.
 Whether you’re after a compact or a DSLR, it needs the range, focus, and pixels to produce high-quality shots on a regular basis, and finding a cheap camera that can do it all can be a chore.
 Luckily, that’s where we come in!
-PhotoBox has put together the definitive list of the best digital cameras for under £300, so if you’re interested, why not take a look?
+PhotoBox has put together the definitive list of the best digital cameras for under £300 to help you get the most out of family snaps for your living room walls:

 Nikon COOLPIX B500 digital camera – £218.00